 The days of having your computer work done by your friend’s nephew or the neighborhood fix-it guy are over.
-Your IT professional needs to be well versed in HIPAA.
+Your IT professional needs to be well versed in HIPAA, or even better be declared a HIPAA Business Associate.
 They also need to be motivated to keep up with the changing threat environment.
 It can literally save you millions of dollars and sleepless nights.

-Now that your protected health information is stored on computers you are vulnerable to hackers and other cybercriminals.
+Now that your protected health information is stored on computers, you are vulnerable to hackers and other cyber criminals.
 Your system needs to be protected as diligently as possible.
 This used to mean you needed individual passwords, a firewall, and a virus protection package.
-That is still important, but it is not enough.
-As you grow and add technology your firewall and virus protection needs to grow with you and be constantly updated.
+That is still important, but now it is not enough.
+As you grow and add technology, your firewall and virus protection needs to grow with you and be constantly updated.
 Tools such as Active Directory should be included to control who has access to what systems in addition to individual passwords.

 Mobile devices like laptops, tablets, and smartphones have also brought new problems to the workplace.
-Smart medical devices that store data like digital x-rays and ultrasounds must be protected.
+Smart medical devices that store data, such as digital x-rays and ultrasounds, must be protected.
 Transmissions and data streaming for billing, prescriptions, Health Information Exchanges (HIE) and system backups, can create vulnerabilities.
 Remote access by employees add more potential points of error and attack.
 A good IT company can help you build a tightly controlled system.